 Climb Gokyo Ri 5,364 and descend to Na 4,390 meters.
 We get up early for a couple of hours of climbing up to Gokyo Peak.
 It has one of the best panoramas in the Khumbu region.
-It is a straightforward but steep, ascend and it can be taxing because of the altitude.
+It is straightforward but steep, ascend, and it can be taxing because of the altitude.
 We will get views of fours peaks above 8,000 meters in altitude – Everest (8848m), Cho-Oyo (8153m), Lhotse (8511m), and Makalu (8481m) – and numerous other towering peaks, including Gyachung Kang 7922 meter is to the east of Mount Cho-Oyo, Cholatse 6440 meter, Taboche 6542 meter, and Kangchung 6103 meter.
 You will also get a bird’s eye view of the Gokyo Lakes.
 You can see the substantial Ngozumpa Glacier site snaking its way down the valley far beneath from the viewpoint.
 We will return to Gokyo for a late breakfast and retrace our steps back to the mouth of the glacier.
 We continue down the valley back to Machhermo and slightly further on to Na.
 You will be surprised at how easily and quickly the return journey is—total trekking time approximately 4 hours.

 Phortse (3,542 meters).
 Today we go to Phortse, and not many trekkers stop or trek via this village.
-We retrace our steps to Phortse Tenka, followed by a 45-minute climb to reach the village of Phortse.
+Instead, we retrace our steps to Phortse Tenka, followed by a 45-minute climb to reach the village of Phortse.
 It is where winter ice climbing courses take place at the Khumbu climbing school.
 There is an indoor climbing centre in Phortse that was inaugurated in 2019.

 We can walk around Phortse’s outskirts in the afternoon to spot musk deers and the Impeyan Pheasants.
 But, of course, the dramatic mountain views need not be mentioned.